-Email newsletter campaigns are one of the fastest, easiest and least expensive ways to highlight to your clients what you are offering and an easy way to stay in touch.
+Email newsletter campaigns are one of the fastest, easiest, and least expensive ways to highlight to your clients what you are offering and an easy way to stay in touch.
 But what topics will you discuss?
 How much space should you spend on marketing vs. usable content your reader is interested in reading?
 I’ll try to answer those questions and a lot more.

-Highlight various services that the company provides to the clients with a different one highlighted monthly.
-If you are a lawn care provider, write about the various treatments performed that particular month and their necessity.
+Highlight various services the company provides to the clients with a different one highlighted monthly.
+If you are a lawn care provider, write about the various treatments performed that month and their necessity.

 Don’t forget while writing to link back to your website when discussing services, testimonials, awards, or garden topics.
 Also, add your social media links to the newsletter, and don’t forget to publish your newsletter throughout your social media.

 If you need help with some topics or don’t have time to learn a new software program to launch your email newsletter campaign, contact me, and we can discuss your options to best reach your clients and maintain relationships for future reference.